Early Dynastic Period (Mesopotamia): Sources

-Early Dynastic kingdoms and rulers

-The Early Dynastic period is preceded by the Uruk Period (ca. 4000—3100 BCE) and the Jemdet Nasr period (ca. 3100—2900 BCE).
-The Early Dynastic period is followed by the rise of the Akkadian Empire.

 Geographical context

 Lower Mesopotamia

 The preceding Uruk period in Lower Mesopotamia saw the appearance of the first cities, early state structures, administrative practices, and writing.
-Evidence for these practices was attested to during the Early Dynastic period.
+Evidence for these practices was attested to during the Early Dynastic Period.

-The ED period is the first for which it is possible to say something about the ethnic composition of the population of Lower Mesopotamia.
+The ED Period is the first for which it is possible to say something about the ethnic composition of the population of Lower Mesopotamia.
 This is due to the fact that texts from this period contained sufficient phonetic signs to distinguish separate languages.
 They also contained personal names, which can potentially be linked to an ethnic identity.
-The textual evidence suggested that Lower Mesopotamia during the ED period was largely dominated by Sumer and primarily occupied by the Sumerian people, who spoke a non-Semitic language isolate (Sumerian).
+The textual evidence suggested that Lower Mesopotamia during the ED Period was largely dominated by Sumer and primarily occupied by the Sumerian people, who spoke a non-Semitic language isolate (Sumerian).
 It is debated whether Sumerian was already in use during the Uruk period.

 Textual evidence indicated the existence of a Semitic population in the upper reaches of Lower Mesopotamia.
 The texts in question contained personal names and words from a Semitic language, identified as Old Akkadian.
-However, the use of the term Akkadian before the emergence of the Akkadian Empire is problematic, and it has been proposed to refer to this Old Akkadian phase as being of the "Kish civilization" named after Kish (the seemingly most powerful city during the ED period) instead.
-Political and socioeconomic structures in these two regions also differed, although Sumerian influence is unparalleled during the Early Dynastic period.
+However, the use of the term Akkadian before the emergence of the Akkadian Empire is problematic, and it has been proposed to refer to this Old Akkadian phase as being of the "Kish civilization" named after Kish (the seemingly most powerful city during the ED Period) instead.
+Political and socioeconomic structures in these two regions also differed, although Sumerian influence is unparalleled during the Early Dynastic Period.